 How long is the recovery after distal triceps tendon repair?

-The tendon will need to heal and reattach completely to the bone in order for there to be painless extension and flexing of the triceps muscle.
+The tendon will need to heal and reattach completely to the bone in order for there to be painless extension and flexion of the triceps muscle.
 After surgery, patients are placed in a cast or brace to immobilize the elbow.
 At the first post-operative visit with Dr. Mazzara, healing of the tendon will be evaluated.
-Sutures are removed, if necessary and simple exercises will be advised to avoid stiffness.
+Sutures are removed, a specially fitted hinged elbow brace is applied, and if necessary and simple exercises will be advised to avoid stiffness.
 After 6-8 weeks, physical therapy will begin to strengthen the muscles and to regain complete range of motion.
 Full recovery can be expected in about 12 weeks.

 For more information on triceps tendon repair with either arthroscopic or open surgery, please contact the offices of Dr. James Mazzara, orthopedic elbow surgeon, treating patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.